-Substances that possess the characteristic of high acute toxicity can cause damage after a single or short term exposure.
+Substances that possess the characteristic of high acute toxicity can cause damage after a single or short-term exposure.
 The immediate toxic effects to human health range from irritation to illness and death.
 Hydrogen cyanide, phosgene, and nitrogen dioxide are examples of substances with high acute toxicity.
 The lethal oral dose for an average human adult for highly toxic substances ranges from one ounce to a few drops.
 The following procedures should be used when the oral LD50 of a substance in the rat or mouse is less than 50 milligrams per kilogram body weight for solid materials or non-volatile liquids and 500 mg/kg body weight for volatile liquids or gases.

 - Substances that possess the characteristic of high chronic toxicity cause damage after repeated exposure or exposure over long periods of time.
 Health effects often do not become evident until after a latency period up to twenty or thirty years.
 Substances that are of high chronic toxicity may be toxic to specific organ systems hepatotoxins, nephrotoxins, neurotoxins, toxic agents to the hematopoietic system and pulmonary tissue or carcinogens, reproductive toxins, mutagens, teratogens. - Avoid or minimize contact with these chemicals by any route of exposure.
-Protect yourself by wearing gloves, closed toe shoes and long sleeved laboratory coat.
+Protect yourself by wearing gloves, closed toe shoes and long-sleeved laboratory coat.
 Protect your eyes with safety goggles or glasses.
 If the procedure involving use of these chemicals has a potential for splashing, consider putting on an impermeable apron or coveralls, and a face shield in addition to goggles. - Use these chemicals in a chemical fume hood or other appropriate containment device if the material is volatile or the procedure may generate aerosols. - Store chemicals of high acute or chronic toxicity in a designated storage cabinet in unbreakable primary or secondary containers or placed in chemically resistant trays to contain spills.
 Do not store toxic chemicals on open shelves or counters.
-Decontaminate working surfaces with wet paper towels after completing procedures.
-Place the towels in plastic bags and secure.
-Dispose of them in the normal trash. - All chemicals should be transported between laboratories in durable outer containers or chemical carriers. - Vacuum pumps used in procedures should be protected from contamination by installing two collection flasks in series along with in-line HEPA-like filter.
+Decontaminate working surfaces after completing procedures. - All chemicals should be transported between laboratories in durable outer containers or chemical carriers. - Vacuum pumps used in procedures should be protected from contamination by installing two collection flasks in series along with in-line HEPA-like filter.